RAF Advanced Air Striking Force: 21–22 May

 By 21 May only some Lysanders of 4 Squadron, attached to the BEF HQ, were all that remained of the Air Component in France.
-The pilots of the three AASF Hurricane squadrons were exhausted; most of those of 1 Squadron was replaced and 73 Squadron pilots were given notice of their replacement; the 501 Squadron pilots, having been in France only since 10 May, had to remain.
+The pilots of the three AASF Hurricane squadrons were exhausted; most of those of 1 Squadron were replaced and 73 Squadron pilots were given notice of their replacement; the 501 Squadron pilots, having been in France only since 10 May, had to remain.
 Hurricane reconnaissance sorties discovered the German advance from Cambrai on Arras and the ground control organisation at Merville ordered the Hurricanes that were airborne to strafe them.
 When fighter squadrons on escort or fighter patrol turned for home, they began to use up their ammunition on ground targets.
 The fighters still attacked in tight formations and in fifty ground strafing sorties by the various British fighter forces in France, six Hurricanes were shot down and three pilots killed.
 With another French counter-attack due on 22 May, the British government demanded a greater effort from the RAF and during the night of 21/22 May, 41 Battles were prepared for raids on the Ardennes.

-After 12 Battles had taken off, the Air Ministry cancelled the operation in favour of operations the next day around Amiens, Arras and Abbeville against German tanks.
-Barratt's better judgement since tanks were small targets and the Battles would have to attack at low altitude.
+After 12 Battles had taken off, the Air Ministry cancelled the operation in favour of operations against German tanks the next day around Amiens, Arras and Abbeville, contrary to Barratt's better judgement since tanks were small targets and the Battles would have to attack at low altitude.
 The patrol area was too far west to assist a French counter-attack south from Douai on Cambrai but might have had an effect on operations on the right flank of the BEF.
 The weather remained poor and after several aircraft took off, the raid was cancelled.
 Tanks were seen around Doullens, Amiens and Bapaume and one was claimed for the loss of one Battle and three damaged.
 Night operations by the AASF Battles against the Meuse crossings had suffered few losses but their training in night flying during the spring could not overcome the inherent difficulty of night navigation and target-finding.
 During the night of 22/23 May, 103 Squadron was sent to bomb Trier on the German–Luxembourg border.